martinecker/SkellyUltra/custom_components/skelly_ultra/skelly_ultra_srv/README.md

 - 🎵 Play audio files through connected devices
 - 🔗 **Manage multiple device connections simultaneously** - connect to and control multiple Skelly devices at once

-The server can also act as a BLE proxy to control the BLE device in on or more Skelly devices.
+The server can also act as a BLE proxy to control the BLE device in one or more Skelly devices.
 It can:

 - Forward raw BLE command bytes sent from clients to the Skelly.
 - Receive and buffer raw notification bytes from the Skelly that can be polled by clients.